 During the exam, the student will be tested by a committee of four to six faculty on his/her comprehension of all aspects of the paper including background and related information.
-Students present a 10 minute synopsis of the primary paper, then the examination committee will ask questions pertaining to the paper's background material, methodology, experimental results and their significance, the article's overall significance to the field as well as the topics found in the list of core competencies.
+Students present a 10 minute synopsis of the primary paper, then the examination committee will ask questions pertaining to the paper's background material, methodology, experimental results and their significance, the article's overall significance to the field as well as field specific topics .
 It therefore is imperative that the student searches and reads the literature for background and related information.
 While a good starting point is the bibliography at the end of the chosen paper set, it is likely that other primary literature sources will need to be consulted.
 Prior to the exam, students are encouraged to contact faculty to discuss the topics they are responsible for and to clarify difficult concepts.